 My name is Patrick.
 Currently a Political Science/Public Policy undergrad.

-I blog about politics w/ a focus on intersectional classism, science, books/reading, climate change, human rights, animal rights, quotes, plants, photography, philosophy (especially determinism, existentialism, and ethics), cultures (and culture jamming), and art and music.
+I blog about politics w/ a focus on intersectional classism.
+I also blog about science, books/reading, climate change, human rights, plants, photography, philosophy (especially determinism, existentialism, and ethics), cultures (and culture jamming), and art and music.
 I enjoy exploring and evolution and the universe both make me feel absolutely amazed and grateful to be alive every single day of my sorry little life.
 I believe in community; the Commons; the collective.

-Must Reads: On the Origin of Species, The Reactionary Mind, The God Question, The Souls of Black Folk, Twilight of the Elites, A Language Older Than Words
+Seminal Reads: On the Origin of Species, The Reactionary Mind, The God Question, The Souls of Black Folk, Twilight of the Elites, A Language Older Than Words, End This Depression Now!

 Laughter is regularly promoted as a source of health and well being, but it has been hard to pin down exactly why laughing until it hurts feels so good.